artur-ciocanu/launch.en/help/launch-reference/administration/user-permissions.md

 #### Platforms

 Each property has a platform.
-There are currently two platforms that you can use in [!DNL Platform Launch]: *Web* and *Mobile*.
+There are currently two platforms that you can use for tags: *Web* and *Mobile*.
 You can use this permission type to restrict or grant access to a particular type of property.
 This can be useful when the team that manages your mobile apps is different from the one that manages your web sites.

 #### Properties

 This is a list of all Properties that exist within your company.
 You can use this permission type to restrict or grant access to specific existing properties (by name).

 #### Property rights

-Any properties you create in [!DNL Platform Launch] become available in the Admin Console for you to assign permissions.
+Any properties you create in the tags workspace become available in the Admin Console for you to assign permissions.
 If a given Product Profile does not have access to Property A1, users who belong to that profile cannot see or modify any settings within Property A1.

 Assuming that a user belongs to a profile with access to Property A1, what they can do within Property A1 is determined by the rights they have been granted from this permission group.
 Users with permissions to Property A1, but no assigned rights, have read-only access.

 The permissions available within this group are:

-* **Develop:** Grants the ability to create rules and data elements.
+* **Develop:** This allows the creation of rules and data elements.
 You can also create libraries and build them in existing development environments.
 You can submit a library for approval when ready.
-Most day-to-day tasks in [!DNL Platform Launch] require this right.
+Most day-to-day tasks in tags workspace require this right.
-* **Approve:** Grants the ability to take a submitted library and build to the staging environment.
+* **Approve:** This grants the ability to take a submitted library and build to the staging environment.
 You can also approve a library for publishing once testing has been completed.
-* **Publish:** Grants the ability to publish approved libraries to the production environment.
+* **Publish:** This grants the ability to publish approved libraries to the production environment.
-* **Manage Extensions:** Grants the abilities to install new extensions to a property, to modify the extension configuration for an already installed extension, and to delete an extension.
+* **Manage Extensions:** This grants the abilities to install new extensions to a property, to modify the extension configuration for an already installed extension, and to delete an extension.
 More information on extensions is available [here](../managing-resources/extensions/overview.md).
 This role typically belongs to IT or Marketing, depending on your organization.
-* **Manage Environments:** Grants the ability to create and modify environments.
+* **Manage Environments:** This grants the ability to create and modify environments.
 Read more about environments [here](../publishing/environments.md).
 This role typically belongs to the IT group.

 #### Company rights

 Company rights apply to permissions that span multiple properties.
 There are currently two:

-* **Manage Properties:** Grants the ability to create new properties in [!DNL Platform Launch] and to modify the metadata and settings at the property level.
+* **Manage Properties:** This grants the ability to create new properties in the tags workspace and to modify the metadata and settings at the property level.
 You can also delete properties.
 Read more about properties [here](properties.md).
 Administrators usually perform this role.
-* **Develop Extensions:** Grants the ability to create and modify extension packages that are owned by the company including private releases and requests for public release.
+* **Develop Extensions:** This grants the ability to create and modify extension packages that are owned by the company including private releases and requests for public release.

 ### Total user permissions